-- 1. The European Regulation provides the legal basis for the use of a Unique Equine Life Number in all horse passports.
-A UELN is required to efficiently administer and manage horses within the horse industry.
-In the UK the UELN system should be used to create the Passport Identification Number on the horse passport. - 2.
-All passports must be issued with a UELN using the first six digits allocated to the PIO at the time of approval. - 3.
-The objective of the UELN system is designed to ensure that each horse in the world can be identified using a single reference number.
-However, the UELN system enables the historic registration numbers contained in stud books of birth to remain when included within this number. - 4.
+- 3. The objective of the UELN system is designed to ensure that each horse in the world can be identified using a single reference number.
+However, the UELN system also enables the historic registration numbers contained in stud books of birth to remain when included within this number. - 4.
 A full UELN should only be created when a Passport is issued and the PIOs should ensure that they keep details of the UELN number allocated to each horse passport that they issue.